Skip to main content

 League Management Site

 LWVUS maintains a section of LWV.org specifically for League members called the League Management Site.
-Here, League members can find the login to the League’s roster management portal and LWVUS bylaws and policies, as well as curated tools, issue area guidance, governance resources, downloadable graphics, press release templates, and more.
+Here, League members can find the login to the League’s member portal, a calendar of upcoming LWVUS events, as well as curated tools, issue area guidance, governance resources, downloadable graphics, letter to the editor templates, and more.
 The League Management Site can be accessed via the purple button at the bottom of the LWV.org homepage.

 League Update Newsletter

 LWVUS sends a bi-weekly email newsletter to all state and local League presidents and other interested members.
 The League Update includes important information about grant opportunities, stories from nationwide Leagues about their work, information about upcoming webinars and trainings LWVUS offers, and surveys for Leagues to give feedback to help LWVUS better serve them.
-Those who wish to receive the League Update newsletter can subscribe on the League Management Site homepage.
+Those listed as their League's president in the member portal will be automatically subscribed to the League Update.
+Others who wish to receive the League Update newsletter can subscribe on the League Management Site homepage

 Community Calls